Bart: Or I could write something that's not gay.

 Curator: He transformed the pain of his tormented life into ecstatic beauty.
 Pain is easy to portray, but to use your passion and pain to portray the ecstasy and joy and magnificence of our world, no one had ever done it before.

-- Shoestring: Eddie doodles caricatures of the people he's talking to to manage stress.
+- Shoestring: Eddie doodles caricatures of the people he's talking to in order to manage stress.
 When he's dragged into an abandoned train car in the pilot, he draws in the dust on the window.

 - The title heroine of Thaïs of Athens falls into a deep depression after her Best Friend Aegesichore and her lover Menedem are both murdered in a single day.
 The only thing that keeps her afloat (until major changes in her life help her overcome it) is riding out into the wilderness and dancing for hours at a time.